 It is not uncommon in the course of a day at our clinic to hear the question, “What is the difference between physical therapy and chiropractic?”
 In large part, the difference is threefold: philosophy of practice, work environment and third-party reimbursement, commonly known as health insurance.
 While the history that spawned each profession is quite diverse, the two professions have been on converging paths ever since their individual genesis.
-I will attempt to bring clarity to the before-stated question, and with it, there is sure to be controversy from each side.
+I will attempt to bring clarity to the before-stated question.
+With it, there is sure to be controversy from each side.

 The American Chiropractic Association defines chiropractic in this manner: “Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the nervous system, and the effects of the these disorders on general health.
 Chiropractic care is used most often to treat neuromusculoskeletal complaints, including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.
 Doctors of chiropractic may also be referred to as chiropractors or chiropractic physicians.
 They practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis, and treatment.
 Chiropractors have broad diagnostic skills, and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.”

 In 1895, Daniel David Palmer founded the chiropractic profession in Davenport, Iowa.
 The most common therapeutic procedure performed by doctors of chiropractic is known as “spinal manipulation,” also called the “chiropractic adjustment.”
 The purpose of manipulation is to restore joint mobility by manually applying a controlled force into joints that have become hypomobile, or restricted in their movement, as a result of a tissue injury.
 Manipulation, or an adjustment of the affected joint and tissues, restores mobility, thereby alleviating pain and muscle tightness, and allowing tissues to heal.